7 Ways to Improve Customer Service in Schools

 Generally, there are three main goals of social media usage in education:

-- Informative.
-Update current students and their parents about upcoming changes.
+• Informative.
+Update current pupils and their parents about upcoming changes.

 Also, it’d be highly effective for your brand awareness to cooperate with social media influencers.
 Reportedly, 49% of users depend on influencer recommendations.
 So do the students.